johanbook/docs/security/threats.md

 A brute force attack consist of trying a vast amount of different passwords in order to gain access to a system.

+## Backdoor

+A method to bypass authentication.
+Can be legitimate or implemented by a malicious part.

 ## Other attacks

 - [DNS Poisoning](threats/dns_poisoning)